rdfn/Redefine/docs/maintenance/dependency.md

 ### Pinned Version Numbers

-`react-boilerplate` does not use "^", "~", etc., and these should be removed from `package.json`, if present.
-See [#598](https://github.com/react-boilerplate/react-boilerplate/issues/598) for more details.
+`react-redefine` does not use "^", "~", etc., and these should be removed from `package.json`, if present.
+See [#598](https://github.com/react-redefine/react-redefine/issues/598) for more details.

 At this point, you should copy and paste the version diff from the terminal into your `Update Log`.